 — Digital Journeys

-If your business offers after-hours services, eg for plumbing emergencies or IT support, include a call-out number on your homepage.
+If you offer after-hours services, eg for plumbing emergencies or IT support, include a call-out number on your homepage.

-Social media can be a great way for small businesses to talk to customers.
+Social media can be a great way for small businesses and self-employed people to talk to customers.
 Sites like Facebook, Twitter and Instagram help you reach a vast potential audience, often more intimately than through your website.
 No wonder companies big and small use it to build their brand.

 Social media can help you: